 This page provides a variety of resources and supports to enhance your skills as educators across diverse groups and settings.
 Find a variety of educational materials below from online instruction, to professional development, to supportive connections and resources.

-Oregon State University has launched this website as a rich and evolving resource of discovery, collaboration, and educational opportunity for teachers, community and education partners, and all learners.
+Oregon State University has launched this website as a rich and evolving resource of discovery, collaboration and educational opportunity for teachers, community and education partners, and all learners.
 It includes links to OSU resources and support, including online instruction assistance and professional development opportunities.

 Additionally, OSU’s nationally top-ranked Ecampus undergraduate and graduate degree program offers access to more than 80 high-quality Oregon State University degrees wherever learners live, including 11 master’s and graduate degree programs offered by the College of Education.

-Please reach out to us at this e-mail address) so we can learn more about your educational needs and discuss opportunities to collaborate to advance teacher and learner success.
+Please feel free to reach out to OSU College of Education Dean Susan Gardner at [email protected] so we can learn more about your educational needs and discuss opportunities to collaborate to advance teacher and learner success.

 F. King Alexander